Pentest Writeups | Hugo Beaulieu

 username=random4321&email=random4321%40mail.net&password=random4321

-Then, I log in using the previously created account:
+We log in using the newly created account:

 POST /login HTTP/1.1